QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Luzian people are an ethnic group descended from the Savorran people, originating as a large group of exiled citizens of the [[Kingdom of Savorra]] who traveled to the southwestern coast of what is now [[Destrea]], where they claimed their own land bearing the name Selva Luz - known as [[Selva Luce]] today - and declared themselves Luzian, seeking independence and fairer, better, more equal lives for themselves.
+The Luzian people are an ethnic group descended from the Savorran people, originating as a large group of exiled citizens of the [Kingdom of Savorra](Kingdom%20of%20Savorra) who traveled to the southwestern coast of what is now [Destrea](../../Map/Destrea/Destrea), where they claimed their own land bearing the name Selva Luz - known as [Selva Luce](Selva%20Luce) today - and declared themselves Luzian, seeking independence and fairer, better, more equal lives for themselves.
 The Luzian language is a dialect of Savorran that developed naturally after their separation from the Savorran people.

 ### Tonosian people